wygulmage/xmobar/readme.md

 `fgColor`
 :    Default font color.

+`alpha`
+:    The transparency.
+0 is transparent, 255 is opaque.

 `position`
 :     Top, TopP, TopW, TopSize, Bottom, BottomP, BottomW, BottomSize or Static
       (with x, y, width and height).